leonard-IMBERT/StarlightMap/README.md

    - [ ] Have a list
    - [ ] Make it interactive
  - V2
-  - [ ] Display craft an magic parts
+  - [ ] Display craft and magic parts
    - [ ] Craft part
    - [ ] Magic part
   - [ ] Make the map recognize the different tiles